This post is also available in: Nederlands

 St Jean Cap Ferrat is a small peninsula about 15 minutes driving from Villefranche-sur-Mer.
 In fact the hamlet of Saint-Jean was, until the end of the 19th century, a fishing and farming village forming part of the town of Villefranche-sur-Mer.

 The town itself is pretty small and less picturesque than its neighbor but the main reason to come here is to wander through the winding streets that lead up to the famous Paloma Beach.
-This public beach is wonderful to relax in the morning and you can even walk around the bay and make your way around the peninsula.
+This public beach is wonderful to relax and one of the best beaches in the french riviera.
+In the morning and you can even walk around the bay and make your way around the peninsula.

 💡 TIP – When visiting Paloma Beach you don’t need to reserve a chair at the private beach club cause it’s actually a public beach.
 Simply bring your own beach towel and you’re good to go.
 I had always dreamed of going to this particular beach club but after seeing it in real life I was very disappointed.